etterj/GRAD521_DMPEtter_2023/index.md

 The Mass Spectrometry Markup Language (mzML) is a data standard that is specifically designed to document the complex raw data output of mass spectrometers.1 This data standard is based in XML and also supports the storage of metadata.
-An example mzML file is shown on the next page.
 Without getting deep into the specifics of lipidomic research, the mzML files contain file metadata, spectrum metadata, scan data, and raw m/z data for the analysis.
 This data file contains all pertinent information for a single mass spectrometry sample run, and simplifies the sharing, distribution and analysis of this information.
+MzML files are generated by the mass spectrometry software and can be exported, opened, and otherwise handled the same as a .xml file.

+Version control is not applicable to the data or metadata, as this information is collected one time and is not altered after collection or during analysis.

 ## Access and Data Sharing
 There are no factors that will limit or delay the sharing of the data.
-Restricted data, when applicable, may be shared to other members of the research team, as well as anyone outside of the team who has received permission from the PI to receive the restricted data.
 Data will be made publicly available upon publication of the first research paper to use the data.
 Data will be published as plain text files (.csv) on the National Metabolomics Data Repository.
 Data will fall under a CC-BY licensure to allow open access to the information with